Athesdrake/aiotfm/README.md

 You can install aiotfm using pip:
 `pip install aiotfm`

-You can also clone this repository and install it manually:
+To have a more up to date package, you have to clone this repository and install it manually:
 ```sh
 git clone https://github.com/Athesdrake/aiotfm
 cd aiotfm